gomorpheus/morpheus-apidoc/source/includes/_option_lists.md

 This endpoint retrieves all option lists.

 <aside class="info">
 <b>Deprecation notice.</b> This endpoint no longer returns the option list items as <code>listItems</code>.
-A sepearate endpoint is available for this at </code>/api/library/option-type-lists/:id/items</code>.
+A separate endpoint is available for this at </code>/api/library/option-type-lists/:id/items</code>.
 </aside>

 ### HTTP Request